cliffordx/MVLopez-FULL-CASES/README.md

 These plain text files, arranged by year, were extracted from SC jurisprudence and are provided here for reading and digesting purposes.

-This compilation might be helpful for those who want to analyze the full text of a case and train a model for their LLM.
+This compilation might be helpful for those who want to analyze the full text of a case and train a model for their chosen LLM.

 Date: 26th September 2023.